meta-llama/llama-stack/docs/source/community/index.md

 ## Communication

 We primarily communicate on GitHub and Discord.
-You can join our [Discord server here](https://discord.gg/llamastack).
+You can join our [Discord server here](https://discord.gg/llama-stack).

 ## Weekly Meeting

 We have a weekly community meeting every Thursday at 9:00 AM PT.
 The meeting is open to everyone, and we discuss the latest updates, roadmap, and community contributions.
-You can join the meeting by joining our discord.
+You can join the meeting by joining our Discord.

 ## Governance